Listing tables

 📋

-select field from tbl.table;
+select field from tbl.@table;

-select field, properties from tbl.table where type in ('text', 'uint');
+select field, properties from tbl.@table where type in ('text', 'uint');

-select * from tbl.table where properties any ('stored');
+select * from tbl.@table where properties any ('stored');

 SHOW CREATE TABLE

-SHOW CREATE TABLE name
+SHOW CREATE TABLE table_name

 Prints the CREATE TABLE statement used to create the specified table.